mitchellh/gon/README.md

 **Note you must specify _both_ `-log-level` and `-log-json`.** The `-log-level` flag enables logging in general.
 An `info` level is enough in automation environments to get all the information you'd want.

+#### Prompts

+On first-run may be prompted multiple times for passwords.
+If you click "Always Allow" then you will not be prompted again.
+These prompts are originating from Apple software that `gon` is subprocessing, and not from `gon` itself.

+I do not currently know how to script the approvals, so the recommendation on build machines is to run `gon` manually once.
+If anyone finds a way to automate this please open an issue, let me know, and I'll update this README.

 ## Go Library